Last updated on June 3rd, 2023 at 02:07 pm

 43. The Sound of Music (1965)

-Directed by Robert Wise The Sound of Music is a 1965 American musical film based on the Broadway musical of Richard and Oscar Hammerstein II that presents a love story of a young nun, Maria, and an Austrian widowed naval officer, Von Trapp, and his eldest daughter, Liesl and a member of Nazi SS Germany during German annexation of Austria in 1938.
-Read the article
+The Sound of Music is a 1965 American musical film based on the Broadway musical of Richard and Oscar Hammerstein II that presents a love story of a young nun, Maria, and an Austrian widowed naval officer, Von Trapp, and his eldest daughter, Liesl and a member of Nazi SS Germany during German annexation of Austria in 1938.
+Read more.

 44. A Man for All Seasons (1966)

-A Man for All Seasons 1966 is a British historical drama film based on the play of the same name by Robert Bolt and tells the story of Sir Thomas More, the 16th-century English Chancellor who refuses to sign the Act of Supremacy recognizing King Henry VIII as head of the Church of England.
-The film explores themes of conscience, morality, and the power of the state.
-Read the article
+Based on the play of the same name by Robert Bolt the British historical drama film A Man for All Seasons tells the story of Sir Thomas More, the 16th-century English Chancellor who refuses to sign the Act of Supremacy recognizing King Henry VIII as head of the Church of England.
+The film won six Academy Awards, and is widely recognised as a classic of British cinema and is renowned for its writing, performances, and historical accuracy.
+Read more.

 45. The Good, the Bad and the Ugly (1966)